stefanthorstenson/crazymeow/doc/design_crazypilot.md

 | `stateEstimate.vy` | `float` | Velocity in Crazyflie body y-direction in m/s |
 | `pm.vbat` | `float` | Battery voltage in volts |

-The callback stores all three values atomically under a `threading.Lock`.
+The callback stores all values atomically under a `threading.Lock`.
 The `is_data_ok()` staleness check is driven by the timestamp of the last successful callback, not by the connection status alone — this ensures a connected-but-silent Crazyflie is still treated as an error.

 ### Setpoint API